Turbulent magnetic decay controlled by two conserved quantities: Introduction

 If we now were to turn off the driving, the turbulence would gradually decay.
 This decay should then be governed by the conservation of both the Hosking integral and the mean magnetic helicity density.
-This idea is purely theoretical and has never been tested under conditions that we expect to be relevant to astrophysical settings.
+Both helical and nonhelical cases lead to inverse cascading, where the magnetic field decays more slowly than the velocity field, leading ultimately to a magnetically dominated state.
 Such conditions could apply to the decay of a magnetic field produced in a proto-neutron star.
 There, we expect a turbulent dynamo to occur that is driven by convection \citep{Thompson+Duncan93}.
 This would happen when the neutrino opacity is large enough to prevent neutrinos from escaping freely \citep{Epstein79, Burrows+Lattimer86}.

 Another source of turbulence in proto-neutron stars could be the magnetorotational instability that results from the radially outward decreasing angular velocity gradient associated with collapsed material having an approximately constant angular momentum density \citep{Guilet22}.
 In both cases, the turbulence itself has kinetic helicity of opposite signs in the northern and southern hemispheres (negative in the north and positive in the south).
 In each hemisphere, this leads to dynamo action of the type described above, but the magnetic helicities have opposite signs not only in the two hemispheres, but also on small and large length scales.
 One would thus focus only on one hemisphere and ignore the interaction between north and south.
 The magnetic helicities from small and large length scales would then nearly cancel.
-Such fields have been called ``bihelical'' and their decay properties were first studies by \cite{YB03}.
-They found that the positive and negative contributions rapidly mix and annihilate and that the ratio of the magnetic helicity spectrum to the magnetic energy spectrum has local extrema both at small and large scales, although the latter is dominant in an absolute sense.
+Such fields have been called ``bihelical'' and their decay properties were first studied by \cite{YB03}.
+They found that the positive and negative contributions rapidly mix and annihilate, and that the ratio of the magnetic helicity spectrum to the magnetic energy spectrum has local extrema at both small and large scales, although the latter is dominant in an absolute sense.

 Since the net magnetic helicity of a bihelical magnetic field does not vanish exactly, and since the mean magnetic helicity itself is an important conserved quantity, we are confronted with a situation where the magnetic decay is governed by two conserved quantities.
 Investigating this aspect in a more controlled fashion is the main purpose of this paper.